 The regional administrators shall ensure that the appropriate NRR manager is informed of all significant issues.

+Regional Administrators or their deputies should visit each of their sites at least once every 2 years.
 During their site visits, regional administrators should focus their observations on ongoing and/or apparent safety and security issues.
 Also, they should overtly solicit feedback from their licensee counterparts regarding implementation of the NRC regulatory program at their facility.
 Regional administrators must ensure that adverse comments are validated and appropriate corrective actions are initiated.
 Should regional administrators or their deputies receive feedback from licensees that warrants capturing to be used as part of ROP annual assessments, record the feedback on a “Site Visit Observation Form" (NRC Form 649).
 See section 05.03 below for further details.
 Further, Regional administrators or their deputy should seek opportunities for public outreach as appropriate.
 This might include attendance at public exit meetings and other outreach opportunities, as appropriate.
 Consideration of public outreach should be consistent with the Action Matrix guidance.

 Regional administrators should make sure that licensees are aware that there are multiple tiers for raising concerns.
 Concerns regarding regional staff performance should be raised with the regional administrator, but concerns regarding the regional administrator should be raised to the EDO.